GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/02_data_reduction.rst

    they're more than a certain distance (a couple of arcseconds) from the science frame (to avoid objects falling on top of each other and cancelling out).

-..
-The final reduced data is crap: I have files with no sources or a file with a lot of residuum and with a bad WCS.
-Need to check on this tomorrow.